 A2 Key is a basic level qualification that shows a candidate has achieved a good foundation in learning English.
 It is an ideal first exam for those new to learning English and gives learners confidence to study for higher Cambridge English Qualifications such as B1 Preliminary and B2 First.

 Exam formats

-A2 Key can be taken as either a paper-based or computer-based exam.
+A2 Key can be taken as either a digital or paper-based exam

 Who is the exam for?

 A2 Key is aimed at learners who need to show they can: